MMA gloves: Types and use

-Sparring gloves - Generally speaking MMA sparring gloves weight is usually 7 ounces.
-When sparring there is obviously a lot of punching involved, from working the bag to actual sparring with a partner.
-Both of these require that your knuckles are adequately protected and cushioned from the forces put upon them.
-The 7oz refers to the weight of the padding inside the gloves and not the overall weight.
+Sparring gloves - MMA sparring gloves typically weigh 7 oz in terms of padding, making them bulkier than competition gloves.
+In addition to sparring, the extra padding makes these gloves equally suitable for the heavy bag.

-Grappling gloves - Otherwise known as hybrid or training gloves these are used mainly for clinch work/grappling.This type of glove has less padding than sparring or competition gloves.
-In addition each finger can be moved independently allowing for more gripping ability.
+Grappling gloves - Otherwise known as hybrid or training gloves, these are used mainly for clinch work and grappling.
+This type of glove has less padding than sparring or competition gloves.
+In addition, each finger can be moved independently, allowing for more gripping ability.

 Impact of gloves on safety and injuries

 The impact of gloves on the injuries caused during a fight is a controversial issue, mostly looked at in relation to boxing.
-The use of padded gloves in fights protect the fists of the wearer but don't prevent brain injury unless they are so large that they become difficult to use.
+The use of padded gloves in fights protects the fists of the wearer but doesn't prevent brain injury unless they are so large that they become difficult to use.
 These gloves protect the fists of the wearer and allow stronger punches than in bare-knuckle fights, and it is the changes in acceleration to the head as a whole that tears the blood vessels, not the impact with the glove.